pianobooster/website-source/faq.md

 Also many other MIDI files that work with Piano Booster can be found by searching the web.

 ## There is no sound, what is wrong?
 First insure that you have installed the latest version of Piano Booster that includes the integrated FluidSynth sound generator.
 To check this open the Piano Booster MIDI setup dialogue window and confirm there is a FluidSynth tab shown.
-You also need to ensure that there is a SoundFont file loaded, the recommended sound font is called `FluidR3_GM.sf2`.
+You also need to ensure that there is a SoundFont file loaded, the recommended sound font is called `FluidR3_GM.sf2` and is available on the download page.

 ## How do I connect a MIDI piano keyboard?
 First plug the MIDI keyboard into your PC, for older MIDI keyboards that do not use USB MIDI you will need to use a MIDI adaptor.